Myziane Maolida: Lyon

 Maolida developed through the Lyon academy.
-He made his Ligue 1 debut on 5 August 2017 in a 4–0 home win against Strasbourg.
-He entered the field after 76 minutes for Mariano.
+He made his Ligue 1 debut on 5 August 2017 in a 4–0 home win against Strasbourg, entering the field after 76 minutes for Mariano.
 He scored his first goal on 23 November 2017 in a 4–0 victory over Apollon Limassol in the UEFA Europa League.
 Three days later, he scored his first goal in Ligue 1 in a 5–0 away win against Nice.

 Nice

 In August 2018, Maolida signed with Ligue 1 side Nice agreeing a five-year contract with a reported release clause of about €100 million.
 Lyon received a transfer fee of €10 million plus 30% from future transfer profits.
+He debuted for Nice on 18 August 2018 in 1–1 draw against SM Caen.

 Hertha BSC

+2021–22

-On 31 August 2021, Maolida signed a four-year contract with Bundesliga club Hertha BSC.
+On 31 August 2021, Maolida signed a four-year contract with Bundesliga club Hertha BSC for a transfer fee of €4 million.
 He immediately scored in his league debut on 12 September in a 3–1 away victory over VfL Bochum.
 In the 2021–22 season, Maolida made 14 league appearances, scoring the one goal, as he was mainly a substitute.
 Finishing 16th in the league table, Hertha BSC retained their Bundesliga status after beating out Hamburger SV in playoffs for promotion and relegation.
 Maolida appeared in both games as a late substitute.

-Loan to Reims
+2022–23: Loan to Reims

-On 31 January 2023, Maolida joined Reims back in France until the end of the 2022–23 season.
+On 31 January 2023, after only three league appearances for Hertha in the first half of the 2022–23 Bundesliga season, Maolida joined Stade de Reims back in France on a loan deal until the end of the season.
+He made nine appearances in the second half of the 2022–23 Ligue 1 season, scoring one goal.
+After the loan expired, he rejoined Hertha, which were since relegated from the Bundesliga after finishing the season in last place.

+2023–24: Loan to Hibernian

+Hertha BSC were looking to sell Maolida in the summer transfer window prior to the 2023–24 season, but contract negotiations between Maolida and Turkish side Ankaragücü failed.
+In August 2023, Hertha coach Pál Dárdai demoted Maolida to the second team Hertha BSC II, playing in the Regionalliga Nordost.
+He was loaned to Scottish Premiership club Hibernian in January 2024.

+Al-Kholood

+On 23 August 2024, Hertha sold Maolida to Saudi Arabian club Al-Kholood for a unknown transfer fee.

 International career

-Born in France to Comorian and Malagasy parents, Maolida is a youth international for France.
+Born in France to Comorian and Malagasy parents, Maolida was a youth international for France.

+He debuted with the Comoros national team in a 4–2 2026 FIFA World Cup qualification win over Central African Republic on 17 November 2023, scoring his side's fourth goal in his debut.
+In his second game for the national team, he scored the winner in a 1–0 victory over Ghana.